astutulus/AdventOfCode/2025/README.md

 Got the day off to a great start, that I managed to finish part 1 by `08:35 am`

+Very happy I used **classes** to keep organised today.
+Really saved on dev time.

+Part 2 needed lots more thought, but just a few more fields and methods.

 ## Day 7

 Beautiful and relaxing; most enjoyable yet!